retkowsky/many_models_image_classification/README.md

 # Many models image classification with Transformers

-We have many Image classification transformers models available.
+We have multiple image classification transformer models available.
-We can build a python function to test many models at the same time.
+We can use a python function to simultaneously test multiple models, similar to a basic AutoML for image classification using transformers.

 ## Reference
 https://huggingface.co/models?pipeline_tag=image-classification&sort=downloads